ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

-the format of their UDP Proxying Payload field (see {{Section 5 of CONNECT-UDP}}) is defined by {{dgram-format}} when context ID is set to the value used for uncompressed CONNECT UDP bind and {{dgram-format-compressed}} when context ID is any other value.
+the format of their UDP Proxying Payload field (see {{Section 5 of CONNECT-UDP}}) is defined by {{dgram-format}} when context ID is set to the value used for uncompressed CONNECT UDP bind and {{dgram-format-compressed}} when context ID matches one registered for compressed payloads.
 (See {{contextid}} for compressed and uncompressed assignments.)

 ~~~ ascii-art